For more than two decades, we have helped over 10,000 families stay stronger, longer.

 - The Family Center joins two NYC Children’s Health Homes as a Care Management Agency.

-- With support from the federal Substance Abuse and Mental Health Services Administration and The Cummings Memorial Fund, The Family Center launches a trauma-informed care initiative to provide critical services to children and families impacted by trauma.
+- With support from the federal Substance Abuse and Mental Health Services Administration (SAMHSA) and The Cummings Memorial Fund, The Family Center launches a trauma-informed care initiative to provide critical services to children and families impacted by trauma.